LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration-1.md

 In part 2 of this post we'll get into Zhang's method, currently the most popular way to calibrate cameras due to it's accessibility and accuracy.
 It requires only a planar calibration target which can be made with any desktop printer.

+Special thanks to my co-worker [@RajRavi](https://www.linkedin.com/in/rajashree-ravi/) for feedback on this post.
-Part 2 will be linked here after it's been posted!
-Thanks so much for reading.
+Part 2 will be linked here after it's been posted, thanks so much for reading!